Located in Georgia’s Cobb County, the city of Kennesaw forms a part of the greater Atlanta region.

 4. Lake Acworth

-Lake Acworth is a one-hundred-hectare man-made reservoir less than ten kilometres northwest of Kennesaw.
+Lake Acworth is a one-hundred-hectare man-made reservoir a few miles northwest of Kennesaw.

 However, its beautiful surrounds of mature woodland might have you think the lake has been here for centuries.